ssebs/ssebs-www/README.md

 ## TODO:
 - MVP website:
   - [ ] Home page - social icons in bottom right of hero / footer
-    - [ ] Contact form in footer, and contact page should have my socials
   - [ ] Add blog
     - [ ] e.g. things I learned or tech stuff I can share that's not a project (e.g. Hugo quick start + explain theme)
   - [ ] Content: